peutetre/Image2Base64/README.md

 Image2Base64
 ============

-Transform an image to base64 for the browser.
+Transform an image to base64 in the browser.

 ## Usage